antfriend/semantic_bit_theory/docs/ARCHITECTURE_CODEX_REVIEW.md

 ---

-*Document prepared for Codex architecture review - 2025-10-31* *Status: ✅ Initial approval received, awaiting Codex validation*
+*Document prepared for Codex architecture review - 2025-10-31* *Status: ✅✅ APPROVED by Codex - Ready to proceed with implementation*